MoritzKronberger/portfolio/content/projects/assets/images/README.md

 ### Thumbnail Naming

-1. Thumbnail name must match the name of the corresponding markdown file
+1. The thumbnail name must match the name set in the markdown front matter

-2. Thumbnails must have a .png file extension
+2. The thumbnail file extension must match the file extension set in the markdown front matter

 ### Thumbnail Sizing

 1. The thumbnail width should be 800 pixels
-2. A square aspect ratio is preferable
+2. The thumbnail should have a square aspect ratio and will otherwise be cropped

 ## Post images